Presentation: Patient with localised colorectal cancer

 - If BRAF testing does not identify a pathogenic variant in an MLH1/PMS2-deficient colorectal cancer, MLH1 promoter hypermethylation testing should be performed.

-- If IHC/ MSI/ MLH1 methylation analysis has indicated that Lynch syndrome is indicated and a germline sample is not available or a germline MMR variant has not been detected, then genomic analysis of somatic MMR genes can be requested.
+- If IHC/ MSI/ MLH1 methylation analysis has indicated that Lynch syndrome testing is indicated and a germline sample is not available (for example, in the case of deceased index case) or a constitutional (germline) MMR variant has not been detected, then genomic analysis of somatic MMR genes can be requested.
+This should be coordinated by the clinical genetics team.

 What do you need to do?